njanmo/kafka-producer-twitter/README.md

 A simple example of a Kafka Producer designed to populate a Kafka Topic (btc_twitter_stream) with tweets about Bitcoin.

+### Script Prep

+First obtain a set of twitter API keys from [here](http://dev.twitter.com) and place them in the twitter credentials section of the script.

 ### Environment Prep

 First install a python3 environment and pip on all nodes in the cluster that will be running this script